How to Get a Mortgage with a High DTI Ratio (2024 Update)

 Conventional loans offer a bit less leeway, with the possibility of a DTI ratio up to 50% if the loan is manually underwritten by Fannie Mae.[3]
 But you'll also need to bring a strong income and credit score.

-USDA loans become a potential option for homebuyers focused in rural locations.
+USDA loans are a potential option for home buyers in rural locations.
 However, these loans are the most strict about DTI ratio requirements.
-Borrowers will likely need a DTI ratio of 41% or lower to get approved.
+Borrowers will likely need a DTI ratio of 41% or lower to get approved.[5]

 How to get a loan with a high DTI ratio